 - Noxious Weed Identification

 All individuals are expected to complete all five segments in sequence.
 You must complete a quiz after each segment to proceed to the next.
 A minimum 75% pass rate is expected for successful completion of each quiz.
-After successful completion of the course, a certificate from NAISMA will be issued to you and will remain valid for three years.
+After successful completion of the course, a certificate from NAISMA will be issued to you and will remain valid for two years.

 After completing this course, you will be able to describe:

 - the history of the NAISMA certified WFP program

 - the definitions of terms used in the standards

 - how to certify mulch as weed-free

 - how to identify the 55 NAISMA prohibited noxious weeds in the WFP standards

 - how the standards fit into a larger invasive species prevention and management program